Mappit-API/docs/index.rst

 Retrieve property
 ~~~~~~~~~~~~~~~~~

-If you already know the gnaf ID of a property, you can use it to retrieve the details of that property.
+If you already know the G-NAF ID of a property, you can use it to retrieve the details of that property.

 .. graphiql::
   :query: